aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 ## Testing

 ### Set up your Events API to listen to events
-- Go to your pre-created Events API in the console.
+- Go to your pre-existing Events API in the console.
 - Click the pub/sub editor tab.
 - Scroll down to the subscriptions section and click on "connect".
 - For channel, leave the `default` parameter as it is.
 Replace `/*` with `/serverless-patterns`.